top of page

 yarn tasting scarf in nebula and chardonnay colors

-I’m totally aware, that not everyone will have access to the set of the tiny skeins and many would be substituting them with the yarn they have.
-And I gave in the pattern an option on how you can use only 4 different contrast colors instead of a total of 13 like with the set.
-The sample was made with 4 contrast colors (different types of yarns and colors) + 1 main color (MadelineTosh Twist Light).
+I’m totally aware that not everyone will have access to the set of the tiny skeins, and many would be substituting them with the yarn they have.
+And I gave in the pattern an option, how you can use only 4 different contrast colors instead of a total of 13.
+The second sample (in purple and blue) was made with four contrast colors (different types of yarns and colors) and one main color in MadelineTosh Twist Light.

 yarn tasting scarf in madelinetosh twist light color gosia

-The second option I include is for the length of the main color sections, you can totally make them the same and not change the number of rows for the main sections.
+The second option, which you can change in the pattern, is for the length of the main color sections.
+You can totally make them the same and not change the number of rows for the main sections.

-I would like to give you a starting point with this pattern and you can make the project the way you would like.
-This is definitely a great project to use your leftover yarn for all these contrast colors sections.
+I would like to give you a starting point with this pattern, and you can make the project the way you would like.
+This is definitely a great pattern to use your leftover yarn for all these contrasting colors sections.

 I would love to see what color combination and texture of the yarn you'll choose for your project.
 Maybe you’ll choose a solid main color and many variegated colors?
 Or you’ll change the total number of sections?
-I’ll keep an eye on the projects on Ravelry to see all your variations and please if you’re sharing your finished projects on social media use hashtags #YarnTastingScarf and tag me @natalia_yarncraft
+I’ll keep an eye on the projects on Ravelry to see all your variations.

-One 100 gram skein of fingering weight yarn 440 yds (400 m) for the main color and
+Yarn: One 100 g skein of fingering weight yarn 440 yds (400 m) for the main color and

 13 x 10 yds (9 m) or a total of 130 yds (117 m) for contrast colors in different yarn weights.